hpe-dev-incubator/hpe-dev-portal/content/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure.md

 1. Assigns a student from the dedicated workshop range to the participant.
 Every workshop has a dedicated range of students assigned to it.

-H﻿ere is a screenshot of the workshop table present in the frontend Database Server showing API101 workshops details.
+H﻿ere is a screenshot of the workshop table present in the frontend database Server showing API 101 workshops details.

 ![Workshops Table from Frontend DB server](/img/howto-wod-2.png "Workshops Table from Frontend DB server")